ncatlab/nlab-content/pages/0/5/7/2/2750/content.md

 One may wish to declare ordered pairs to exist by fiat, which was done, for example, by both [[Bourbaki]] and [[Bill Lawvere]].
 In Bourbaki\'s foundational [[set theory]], $\langle{-,-}\rangle$ is a fundamental binary operation on mathematical objects satisfying two axioms: \eqref{basic} and the existence (as a set) of the Cartesian product of any two sets.
 In Lawvere\'s foundational set theory, [[ETCS]], one axiom is the existence of [[products]] in the category of sets; when applied to [[global elements]], this gives their ordered pair (with the product itself being the Cartesian product), and \eqref{basic} can be proved.
 Other [[structural set theories]] should contain an axiom similar to Lawvere\'s axiom of products.

 +-- {: .query}
-I need to check that I remembered Bourbaki correctly.  ---Toby =--
+I need to check that I remembered Bourbaki correctly; it varies with the edition.  ---Toby =--

 Instead, one may construct ordered pairs out of some more basic operation.
 In a [[material set theory]], one may use Kuratowski\'s definition